Coffy: Plot

 George, immediately interested in her exotic nature, hires her.
 One of the prostitutes becomes jealous.
 Later that day, Coffy and the other prostitutes get into a massive brawl.
 Coffy wins, which attracts mob boss Vitroni, who demands to have her that night.
 Coffy plans to kill Vitroni, but before she can shoot him, his men overtake her.
 She lies and tells Vitroni that King George ordered her to kill him, which makes Vitroni order George to be killed.
 Vitroni's men kill George by lynching him by the neck from his car, which they drive through an open field.

 Coffy then discovers Brunswick, her clean-cut boyfriend, is corrupt when she's shown to him at a meeting of the mob and several police officials.
 He denies knowing her other than as a prostitute, and Coffy is sent to her death.
 Coffy seduces her would-be killers.
 They try injecting her with drugs to sedate her, but she had replaced the illicit drugs with a sugar solution earlier.
 Faking a high, she kills her unsuspecting hitman with a pointed metal wire she fashioned herself and hid in her hair, by stabbing him in the jugular vein.

 Running to avoid capture, Coffy carjacks a vehicle to escape.
 Coffy drives to Vitroni's house, kills him and his men, then goes to Brunswick's to do the same.
 He pleads for forgiveness and just as she is about to accept, a naked white woman comes out of his bedroom.
-Coffy shoots Brunswick in the groin with a shotgun, emasculating and killing him.
+Coffy shoots Brunswick in the groin with a shotgun, killing him.
 She leaves the house and walks along the beach as the sun rises.